ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/4_utilities/5_unmanaged-animation-curve.md

 # Unmanaged Animation Curve

 Unity provides animation curves with the `AnimationCurve` class.
 Unfortunately as of now this is a class and so cannot be used inside burst compiled jobs. `AnimationCurveUnmanaged` can be used to bypass this restriction.
-The following snippet shows using `AnimationCurveUnmanaged` inside a behavior.
+The following snippet shows using `AnimationCurveUnmanaged` inside a implementation of a [simple behavior](/docs/documentation-core/behaviors/simple-behaviors/overview).